Beyond State-Wise Mirror Descent: Offline Policy Optimization with Parametric Policies: Pessimistic Soft Policy Iteration as State-wise Mirror Descent

 Under Assumption~\ref{ass:oracle}, $\epsilon_r+\epsilon_b$ naturally controls the latter two terms in the suboptimality decomposition.
-Thus, bounding the suboptimality gap reduces to controlling the \emph{actor-side} optimization error, i.e., the first term in the decomposition, which is a notion of \textbf{\emph{regret}} and we focus on throughout the remainder of the paper:
+Thus, bounding $J(\pi_\cp)-J(\hat{\pi})$ reduces to controlling the \emph{actor-side} error, i.e., the first term in the decomposition, which is a notion of \textbf{\emph{regret}} we focus on throughout the remainder of the paper: